longhorn/website/content/docs/1.0.2/deploy/upgrade/longhorn-manager.md

 We only support upgrading to v1.0.2 from v1.0.0 or v1.0.1.
 For other versions, please upgrade to v1.0.0 first.

-Engine live upgrade is supported from v1.0.0/v1.0.1 to v1.0.2.
+A live upgrade of the Longhorn Engine is supported from v1.0.0/v1.0.1 to v1.0.2.

-For airgap upgrades using Rancher App, modify Image names and remove the registry URL part
+For airgap upgrades when Longhorn is installed as a Rancher app, you will need to modify the image names and remove the registry URL part.

-e.g `registry.example.com/longhorn/longhorn-manager:v1.0.1` to `longhorn/longhorn-manager:v1.0.2`  in Longhorn Images section, see airgap install steps for v1.0.2 [here](../../../advanced-resources/deploy/airgap/#using-rancher-app)
+For example, the image `registry.example.com/longhorn/longhorn-manager:v1.0.1` is changed to `longhorn/longhorn-manager:v1.0.2` in Longhorn images section.
+For more information, see the air gap installation steps for v1.0.2 [here.](../../../advanced-resources/deploy/airgap/#using-rancher-app)

 #### Preparing for the Upgrade

-If Longhorn was installed using a Helm Chart, or if it was installed as Rancher catalog app, check to make sure the parameters in the default StorageClass weren't changed.
+If Longhorn was installed using a Helm Chart, or if it was installed as a Rancher catalog app, check to make sure the parameters in the default StorageClass weren't changed.
 Changing the default StorageClass's parameter might result in a chart upgrade failure. if you want to reconfigure the parameters in the StorageClass, you can copy the default StorageClass's configuration to create another StorageClass.

     The current default StorageClass has the following parameters: